lann/wasm-wave/README.md

 Whitespace is _insignificant between tokens_ and _significant within tokens_: keywords, labels, chars, and strings.

+### Keywords

+Several tokens are reserved WAVE keywords: `true`, `false`, `inf`, `nan`, `some`, `none`, `ok`, `err`.
+Variant or enum cases that match one of these keywords must be prefixed with `%`.

 ### Labels

 Kebab-case labels are used for record fields, variant cases, enum cases, and flags.
-Labels use ASCII alphanumeric characters and hyphens, following the [Wit identifier syntax](https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md#identifiers).
+Labels use ASCII alphanumeric characters and hyphens, following the [Wit identifier syntax](https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md#identifiers):

+- Labels consist of one or more hypen-separated words.
+  - `one`, `two-words`
+- Words consist of one ASCII letter followed by any number of ASCII alphanumeric characters.
+  - `q`, `abc123`
+- Each word can contain lowercase or uppercase characters but not both; each word in a label can use a different (single) case.
+  - `HTTP3`, `method-GET`
+- Any label may be prefixed with `%`; this is not part of the label itself but allows for representing labels that would otherwise be parsed as keywords.
+  - `%err`, `%non-keyword`

 ### Bools

-Bools are encoded as the keywords `false` or `true`.
+Bools are encoded as one of the keywords `false` or `true`.

 ### Integers

 Integers are encoded as base-10 numbers.

-> TBD: hex/bin repr? `0xab`, `0b1011`
+> TBD: hex/bin repr? e.g. `0xab`, `0b1011`

 ### Floats

-Floats are encoded as JSON numbers or one of the keywords `nan`, `inf`, or `-inf`.
+Floats are encoded as JSON numbers or one of the keywords `nan`, (not a number) `inf` (infinity), or `-inf` (negative infinity).

 ### Chars